AdaCore/learn/content/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     gprbuild -p -P project.gpr

 Ada source-code are stored in *.ads* and *.adb* files.
-To view the content of these files, you can use the GNAT Programming Studio (:program:`GPS`).
-To open :program:`GPS`, double-click on the *.gpr* project file or invoke :program:`GPS` on the command line:
+To view the content of these files, you can use :program:`GNAT Studio`.
+To open :program:`GNAT Studio`, double-click on the *.gpr* project file or invoke :program:`GNAT Studio` on the command line:

 .. code-block:: sh

     gps -P project.gpr

-To compile your project using :program:`GPS`, use the top-level menu to invoke ``Build`` |srarr| ``Project`` |srarr| ``main.adb`` (or press the keyboard shortcut ``F4``).
+To compile your project using :program:`GNAT Studio`, use the top-level menu to invoke ``Build`` |srarr| ``Project`` |srarr| ``main.adb`` (or press the keyboard shortcut ``F4``).
 To run the main program, click on ``Build`` |srarr| ``Run`` |srarr| ``main`` (or press the keyboard shortcut